odedstein/sgi-introduction-course/205_mex/compilation_instructions.md

 ## Windows

-*Special thanks to Dr. Rahul Arora for providing these instructions*
+*Special thanks to Dr. Rahul Arora for providing these instructions and to Natasha Diederen for help troubleshooting*

 1. Download Visual Studio 2019.
 In the installer, ensure that you choose the "Desktop development with C++" workload.
 See https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160
 This will take a while.
 You can perform steps 2 to 4 while VS2019 is being downloaded and installed.